Updated January 2023 – Since 2018 the Ironman 70.3 Thailand is happening in Bangsaen, Chon Buri district.

 Ironman 70.3 Thailand, Course and Organization

 Sunrise Events is behind the organization of Ironman 70.3 Thailand in Phuket.
-It will be the second time they manage this race and from what I’ve heard from athletes that raced last year’s edition, they put together a great race.
-They have long tradition in managing triathlon competitions in the Philippines and Vietnam.
+It was the second time they manage this race and they put together a great event.
+They have a long tradition of managing triathlon competitions in the Philippines and Vietnam.

 Weather in Phuket in November

 Be ready to sweat.
-November is usually the end of the rain season with temperatures ranging from 24C to 30C and humidity usually over 75%.
+November is usually the end of the rainy season with temperatures ranging from 24C to 30C and humidity usually over 75%.
 At this time the island still gets some rains, especially at night.
-Fingers crossed for a not so warm day on November 26th!
+In 2017 the temperature wasn’t that hot which helped a lot of the athletes.
+Fingers crossed for a not-so-warm day on the race next year!

 Training for Ironman in Thailand

 To train for Ironman you need time, willpower and dedication.
 I don’t have any issues with that, my only issue is following a routine.
-Being a full time traveler adds on an extra challenge.
-My trainings for Ironman Thailand will be partially in Brazil, Italy, Romania, Austria, Switzerland, Portugal, Taipei and Thailand.
-Changing countries every week or so, makes it hard to establish a routine.
-So far I’ve been managing to run well but my swimming and cycling training have been pretty much non-existent.
+Being a full-time traveler adds an extra challenge.
+My training for Ironman Thailand was partially in Brazil, Italy, Romania, Austria, Switzerland, Portugal, Taiwan and Thailand.
+Changing countries every week or so, made it hard to establish a routine.
+I managed to run well but my swimming and cycling training was almost non-existent.
 But that makes me believe that anyone can train and race an Ironman 70.3, if I can do it with this crazy traveling routine, anyone can do it too.

-During my 3 years of non-stop traveling, I managed to train and complete the Paris Marathon, the Angkor Wat Half Marathon, the Chiang Mai Half Marathon, the Ironman Langkawi in Malaysia and the San Fermo Trail in Italy.
-Now it’s time to add the 70.3 Ironman Phuket to my list.
+During my 3 years of non-stop traveling, I managed to train and complete the Paris Marathon, the Angkor Wat Half Marathon, the Chiang Mai Half Marathon, the Ironman Langkawi in Malaysia, and the San Fermo Trail in Italy.
+Now I added the 70.3 Ironman Phuket to my list.

-What equipment you will need to race Ironman
+What equipment do you need to race Ironman?

 Swimming: comfortable goggles and a swimsuit or pair of shorts are essentials.
-You can add several accessories to help on your trainings but on the race day you will need only your goggles and your swim garment.
+You can add several accessories to help with your training but on the race day, you will need only your goggles and your swim garment.

 Cycling: here is the tricky part, because the sky’s the limit when it comes to bikes.
 Bike parts, helmets, shoes and much more.
-On my first Ironman I raced with a Felt, on the second one with a Volt and in Phuket 70.3 I still haven’t decided yet.
+On my first Ironman I raced with a Felt, on the second one with a Volt and in Phuket 70.3 I had a Cervélo P2.

 Running: the easiest one!
 Buy a VERY comfortable pair of running shoes.
 I’ve tried a few brands as Adidas, Saucony, Asics and New Balance.
 My favorite brand is New Balance, their running shoes are extremely comfortable and stylish, and don’t forget about socks with good cushions and a comfortable pair of running shorts.